hailanyi/TED/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=hailanyi/TED)
-# TED
+# Transformation-Equivariant 3D Object Detection for Autonomous Driving
-This is a improved version of [TED](https://arxiv.org/) (Learning Transformation-Equivariant Features for 3D Object Detection) by a multiple refinement design.
+This is a improved version of [TED](https://arxiv.org/) by a multiple refinement design.
 This code is mainly based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet), some codes are from [CasA](https://github.com/hailanyi/CasA), [PENet](https://github.com/JUGGHM/PENet_ICRA2021) and [SFD](https://github.com/LittlePey/SFD).